Mary Johnson, Passionate Advocate, Writer, Teacher

 - The story of how I happened across an unexpected Jesus appeared in the Easter edition of The New York Times Magazine.

-- Click here for more of my writing on the web, including pieces picked up by The Washington Post, USA Today, O the Oprah Magazine, The Huffington Post, Bloomberg View, Religion News Services, Soujourners, and National Public Radio.
+- Click here for more of my writing on the web, including pieces picked up by The Washington Post, USA Today, O the Oprah Magazine, The Huffington Post, Bloomberg View, Religion News Services, The Humanist Magazine, Soujourners, and National Public Radio.

-- My next appearances are in Philadelphia and Hobart Village, New York.
-Check out other upcoming events here.
+- My next appearance is at Ohlone College in Fremont, CA. Check out other upcoming events here.

 - Arrange for me to speak to your group.